-Here are settings to enable for Windows 10 to help make the device easier to use for people with low vision.
-Most of these can be found in the Ease of Access Center in Control Panel.
+I have been using the Microsoft Windows 10 operating system for a long time, and have developed my own preferences when it comes to low vision accessibility settings for Windows 10.
+Here are settings to enable for Windows 10 to help make the device easier to use for people with low vision or who use large print on their computer.
+Almost all of these can be found in the Ease of Access Center from within Control Panel.

-Other option– For touch feedback, I use darker, larger visual feedback
+For touch feedback, I use darker, larger visual feedback.